-(a) The treasurer shall receive and is responsible for the money of the district.
+(a) The treasurer shall receive and is responsible for all money of the district.
 The money of the district shall be considered public funds.

 (b) The treasurer shall disburse the funds of the district in accordance with rules of the board.

 The treasurer shall keep an account of the funds received and disbursed.
-At least once a year, at times designated by the board, the treasurer must file with the municipalities forming the district a financial statement of the district showing in appropriate and identifiable groupings:
+At least once a year at times designated by the board, the treasurer must file a financial statement with the municipalities forming the district showing in appropriate and identifiable groupings:

-(1) the receipts and disbursements since the last approved statements;
+(1) the receipts and disbursements since the last approved financial statement;

 (2) the money on hand;